-Alternatively, if you click on the Filter icon in the action bar you will have the option to sort all the files in your volume according to views or downloads, which will help you to quickly see which documents are being accessed the most.
+Alternatively, if you click on the "Sort by" arrow icon in the action bar, you will have the option to sort all the files in your Volume according to views or downloads, which will help you to quickly see which documents are being accessed the most.

 15. Exporting a Library Volume

 Librarians can export the entire content of their Volume to a zip file by clicking on Download to Zip in the i-menu of their Volume.

 15. Moving a Library Volume to another Volume

 1. Navigate to the Library Volume that currently has the content.

-3. Click Download in the Action Bar.
+3. Access any checked item's action menu and select Download.
 The contents will be downloaded in a compressed zip file labelled 'libraryDownload.zip'.

 4. Extract the contents from the zip file using your computer's files system.

-7. If you want, you can remove the content from the original Volume by selecting them and clicking Manage > Remove in the Action Bar.
+7. If you choose, you can now remove the content from the original Volume by selecting them and clicking Remove from the action menu.

 17. Editing thumbnails

 Volume Librarians can edit the thumbnail image that appears next to any of their files, folders, or links (by default it will usually be a shot of the first page or first image included in the file or folder).
 There is no size limit (larger images will be cropped) but browser limitations may cause issues when uploading larger files or certain image file types.
 To edit a thumbnail:

 2. From the menu, select Info

 3. Under the default image, click Add thumbnail

 5. Select your image and when ready, click Set image

 6. After you have added your thumbnail image, you will now have the options to Change thumbnail and Remove thumbnail displayed on the info screen.